 These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS101').
-The amendments to FRS101 (2013/14 Cycle) issued in July 2014 and effective immediately have been applied.
-In these financial statements, the Company has adopted FRS101 for the first time.
-In transition to FRS101 there has been no effect on the reported financial position, financial performance and cash flows.
+The amendments to FRS101 (2014/15 Cycle) issued in July 2015 have been applied.

-In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ('Adopted IFRSs'), but makes amendments where necessary in order to comply with Companies Act 2006.
-The Company has not taken advantage of the FRS101 disclosure exemptions.
+In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ('Adopted IFRSs'), but makes amendments where necessary in order to comply with Companies Act 2006 and has set out below where advantage of FRS101 disclosure exemptions have been taken.